aanderse/LdapRecord.com/source/docs/laravel/auth/rules.md

 # Authentication Rules

-LDAP authentication rules allow you to allow or deny users from signing into your application using a condition you would like to apply.
+LDAP authentication rules give you the ability to allow or deny users from signing into your application using a condition you would like to apply.
 These rules are executed **after** a user successfully passes LDAP authentication against your configured server.

 Think of them as a final authorization gate before they are allowed in.

+> Authentication rules are never executed if a user fails LDAP authentication.

 Let's create an LDAP rule that only allows members of our domain `Administrators` group.